 How to play Steam games on a Chromebook

 The current "problem" with wanting to play Steam games is that it's not possible to do so on all of the best Chromebooks.
 Instead, a few Chromebooks have been hand-picked by Google's Chrome OS team.
-The Steam Alpha-compatible models require quite a bit more power than what you find with something like the ultra-portable Chromebook Duet 5 or Google's aging Pixelbook Go.
-But if you have a Chromebook that supports Steam Alpha, we're going to take you through the necessary steps to get up and running.
+The Steam-compatible models require quite a bit more power than what you find with something like the ultra-portable Chromebook Duet 5 or Google's aging Pixelbook Go.
+But if you have a Chromebook that supports Steam, we're going to take you through the necessary steps to get up and running.

-1. Sign in to your Chomebook with your Google account.
+1. Sign in to your Chromebook with your Google account.

 2. Click the Time in the bottom right corner.

 4. In the left sidebar, select About ChromeOS.

 6. Click the Change channel button.